Allegro-FM-CAT/Allergo-FM-application-for-materials-property/README.md

 ## 3. Methodology
 ### **$\color{red}{\text{What we are using and What's special?}}$**

-   - Allegro-FM integration with [Atomic Simulation Environment](https://nequip.readthedocs.io/en/latest/integrations/ase.html): Use ASE package to build the FCC Ni structure and Ni-based alloy systems.
+   - Use ASE and Fairchem for python API.
-   - Data Preparation for Fine-Tuning: Gather dataset of Ni structures and their corresponding energies and forces to use for fine-tuning.
+   - Data Preparation for Fine-Tuning: Gather training/validation/test dataset and their corresponding energies and forces to use for fine-tuning from DFT(VASP) in this case.
-   - Model Fine-tuning: Load pre-trained Allegro-FM with 89 elements, then fine-tune the model using the prepared Ni-based alloy dataset to optimize for this particular material.
+   - Model Fine-tuning: Load pre-trained models, then fine-tune the model using the prepared dataset to optimize for this particular material.
    - MD runs: Run [large-scale molecular dynamics simulations](https://www.lammps.org/#gsc.tab=0).
-Also simulate the effects of grain boudany, such as changes in lattice structure or stacking fault energy.
+For Ni and metal alloys, also simulate the effects of grain boudany, such as changes in lattice structure or stacking fault energy.
-   - Result Analysis: Use ASE tools for preliminary analysis, then use tools like [phonopy](https://phonopy.github.io/phonopy/phonopy-module.html) or [mdapy](https://mdapy.readthedocs.io/en/latest/) for validation and characterization purpose.
+   - Result Analysis: Complete the Property Analysis.

 ## 4. Repository Architecture